dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmSeriesMetadataDelay:

-    :ref:`Aggregate Series Metadata Delay <dcmSeriesMetadataDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for storing aggregated Series Metadata on storage.
+    :ref:`Aggregate Series Metadata Delay <dcmSeriesMetadataDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS for storing aggregated Series Metadata on storage.
 If absent, no aggregated Series Metadata will be stored.

     (dcmSeriesMetadataDelay)"
     "
     .. _dcmSeriesMetadataPollingInterval:

-    :ref:`Update Series Metadata Polling Interval <dcmSeriesMetadataPollingInterval>`",string,"Polling Interval for Series scheduled for Metadata update in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Update Series Metadata Polling Interval <dcmSeriesMetadataPollingInterval>`",string,"Polling Interval for Series scheduled for Metadata update in ISO-8601 duration format PnDTnHnMnS.
 If absent, no aggregated Series Metadata will be stored.

     (dcmSeriesMetadataPollingInterval)"
     "